HIGHLIGHTS OF THE NOON BRIEFING BY STEPHANE DUJARRIC

 While the UN welcomes the improvement in the electricity supply, the return of the Palestinian Authority will substantially better the humanitarian situation of Gaza’s population.
 Gaza remains an integral part of the two-state solution based on relevant UN resolutions.

 The UN hopes that relieving the humanitarian pressure in Gaza will reduce tensions and the threat of escalation.
 Furthermore, the UN calls on the Palestinian Authority and Hamas to seriously engage with Egypt on reconciliation and move forward with implementing the 12 October 2017 Cairo Agreement.

-subject: Access and movement, Assistance, Closures-Curfews-Blockades, Gaza Strip, Governance, Living conditions, Palestinian Authority, Reconciliation
+Subject: Access and movement, Assistance, Closures/Curfews/Blockades, Gaza Strip, Governance, Living conditions, Reconciliation